jakimowb/eo-time-series-viewer/doc/source/user_guide.rst

     This is what the Time Series Viewer's interface looks like when opening it.

 .. note:: Just like in QGIS, many parts of the GUI are adjustable panels.
 Therefore you can arrange them either tabbed or in separate windows.
-Activate/Deactivate panels under *View* >> *Panels*
+          Activate/Deactivate panels under :menuselection:`View --> Panels`